kerwin612/teleport/rfd/0126-backend-migrations.md

 #### Data Migration Phase

-Data migrations no longer need to occur during Auth initialization, which will reduce the time it will take a new Auth instance to start processing requests.
+Data migrations no longer need to occur block Auth initialization which will reduce the time it will take a new Auth instance to start processing requests.
 By waiting until Phase 3 to run data migrations when resource mirroring and fallback reads are already being performed by all Auth instances the migration can happen in the background.